 For eight formative years, from grade 8 to my third year at university, I was what James Joyce would have called priest-ridden.
-I caution that this term means more than the sexual abuse it immediately suggests to the modern ear.
-To be priest-ridden is to be “held in subjection by a priestly authority” (OED), by men who believe themselves to be intermediaries between you and God.
+To the modern ear the term might suggest sexual abuse, but it means more: to be “held in subjection by a priestly authority” (OED), by men who believe themselves to be intermediaries between you and God.
 In my case it was the Basilians, a teaching order headquartered at a prestigious college of the University of Toronto.
 They formed a large part of our boys’ high school faculty and also ran the male residential college where I spent my early university years.

-They were good teachers, and at no time was I molested or, as a more mealy-mouthed generation says, “touched inappropriately.”
+They were good teachers, and at no time was I molested or, as we would hear more often now, “touched inappropriately.”
 That doesn’t mean my dignity was respected, as I found out one night at the college when the resident priest of my floor, drunk as usual, let himself into my room.
 “Did you knock, Father?”
 I said from my bed.
 “Do I have to?” he replied, and then set about berating me for some offense or other.
 Years later I learned that this man went on to become a sober and respected head of the order.

 Of course, priests are no better or worse than the rest of us, and as teachers and guardians these at least had the benefit of a good education and a willingness to do their best by us.
 I don’t remember that we actually disliked any of them in high school.
-And it was with the principal/rector, who astounded us with his ability to pluck flies out of the air, that I did my first hic haec hoc.
+And it was with the principal, who astounded the class with his ability to pluck flies out of the air, that I did my first hic haec hoc.

 Joyce knew all about a Catholic education, and in particular he knew about the phenomenon of the retreat.
-This was a period of several schooldays set aside for prayer, contrition, and quiet reading of tracts, or whatever comics were tucked inside.
-The climax of the event was a fire-and-brimstone sermon delivered from the gymnasium stage by a travelling Dominican ranter.
+This was a period of several schooldays set aside for prayer, contrition, and quiet reading of tracts — or whatever comics were tucked inside.
+The climax of the event was a fire-and-brimstone sermon delivered from the gymnasium stage by a travelling Dominican.
+(If The Basilians are a teaching order, the Dominicans are a ranting order.)
 If you want to know what it was like, read Portrait of the Artist as a Young Man.
 If you want to know what it was about, in brief: the evils of masturbation.

 How much grief these admonitions added to the turmoil of puberty!
-Because you had done what you had to do to avoid bursting, you were a moral weakling, not only reprehensible but in grave danger.
-Onanism was as mortal a sin as fornication, and if you died with a mortal sin on your conscience, you got eternal fire, or at least the absence of God, which was supposed to be worse.
+Because you had done what you had to do to avoid bursting, you were a moral weakling, not only to be despised but in grave danger.
+Onanism was as mortal a sin as fornication, and if you died with a mortal sin on your conscience, you got eternal fire — or at least the absence of God, which was supposed to be worse.
 Skipping confession was like Russian roulette.
 Miss this one and you might get run down by a truck before the next chance to get back on the Lord’s good side.
 Your fate for eternity depended on how recently a priest had muttered a few words over you.
-By the way, I don’t remember ever being given any good advice in the confessional, like “Don’t worry about it, it’s not a big deal as long as you remember it’s not the real thing.”
+And by the way, I don’t remember ever being given any good advice in the confessional, like “Don’t worry about it, it’s not a big deal as long as you remember it’s not the real thing.”